rholang/archive-old/docs/04-validator/00-bonding-network.md

----
-id: bonding-network
-title: Bonding to a network
+# Bonding to a network
-permalink: docs/bonding-network.html
-redirect_from:

-prev: getting-started.html
-next: create-a-new-react-app.html
----

 To participate in the RChain proof-of-stake consensus protocol, you must stake bond on the network to become a bonded validator.
 Information about this process is not yet available.